 Make copycat Starbucks sous vide eggs bites you love right at home!
-It’s never been easier to make your favorite egg bites with leftover ham in your Instant Pot, Ninja Foodi or oven.
+It’s never been easier to make your favorite egg bites with leftover ham in your Instant Pot, Ninja Foodi egg bites have two options or the oven.
 A low fat and keto breakfast you’ll love.

 Starbucks sous vide eggs are great filled with meat or vegetarian too.
 It’s a great recipe that’s low carb.
 If you love them then you should try our other Instant Pot recipes for breakfast, lunch, or dinner. (originally published 12/18, affiliate links present)